w-decker/rinterface/README.md

 ```

 >[!WARNING]
 >Grabbing is great, but it has _not_ been thoroughly tested.
 Edge cases are bound to arise.
-Scalar values, strings and R `data.frame` are the safest options.
+Scalar values, strings and R's `data.frame` are the safest types in R to convert to equivalent types in Python.

+>[!TIP]
+>If you're having trouble grabbing certain variables, here are a few suggestions: 1) write a print statement and capture the output (`R(code, capture=True)`).
+2) Just grab the variable as a string and manipulate it yourself.